So, what is a home equity loan as offered by a bank?

 Second mortgages are a good idea under the right circumstances.
 They Are great for anyone who has a low credit score with non-provable income or needs to pay off urgent bills.

 What about a home equity loan?

 A home equity loan is mostly suited to anyone who needs a large sum of money and may wish to make principal & interest payments.
 You get an added bonus as interest rates in Canada are significantly lower than unsecured loans.
+Does it make sense to refinance or a second mortgage?
 Consider all your options and weigh out all the pros and cons before jumping straight in.

-Before you go any further, learn more about your options and what lending product may be suitable for you, by contacting your mortgage broker today.
+Before you go any further, learn more about your options, what paperwork is required and what lending product may be suitable for you, by contacting your mortgage broker today.